salot7/CVA/Prescriptive analytics - Case Uber/README.md

 Here, I was able to draw conclusion that people were accepting more inconvenience and delays in their trip from work to home.
 In contrast, in the morning people were less flexible and resorted to other services when the waiting period was longer.

 ### What I learned
-* Manipulate data to visualise patterns based on my hyphothesis
+* To manipulate data to visualise patterns based on my hyphothesis
-* See the limitations on conclusions that a narrow dataset allows
+* To see the limitations on conclusions that a narrow dataset allows
-* Make data-driven decisions
+* Making data-driven decisions